18F/18f.gsa.gov/_posts/2016-04-22-what-is-an-api.md

 A metaphor might be a grocery store.
 A grocery store is an API for food.
 You can go to the store to get food without having to know how that food got there, and the design of the store helps you find the specific food you want.
-For example, you go the produce section for bananas, not the dairy aisle.
+For example, you go to the produce section for bananas, not the dairy aisle.
 You don't have to know how to grow bananas, how to harvest them, or how to ship them; you only need to know that you want them.
 The store "hides" the how so you can focus on what matters to you — getting